fire1ce/mkdocs-embed-external-markdown/README.md

 This is an example page.

-## Embedding multiple markdown sections from different urls
+## Embedding Multiple Markdown Sections From Different URLs

 ### First Embedded Section